carlsonn415/ConcertFinder/README.md

   * **Kotlin:** The primary programming language for Android development.
   * **Jetpack Compose:** Android's modern toolkit for building native UI.
-  * **Retrofit:** A type-safe HTTP client for Android and Java to consume the Ticketmaster Discovery API.
+  * **Retrofit:** A type-safe HTTP client for Android to consume the Ticketmaster Discovery API.
   * **GSON:** Used for serializing and deserializing JSON data from the API responses.
   * **Room Persistence Library:** For local data storage, including caching and saving user-favorite events.
   * **Ticketmaster Discovery API:** The primary source for concert and event data.
+  * **Google Maps API:** Allows users to see where events are located without leaving the app.
   * **Google Geocoding Library:** To convert location names into geographical coordinates for event searches.
   * **Hilt:** For robust and scalable dependency injection, ensuring a modular and testable codebase.
   * **Clean Architecture:** The project follows a clean architecture approach, separating concerns into data, domain, and presentation layers.
   * **MVVM (Model-View-ViewModel):** The architectural pattern used for building a reactive and maintainable UI.
+  * **Kotlin Coroutines:** Allows the UI to stay responsive while separate threads handle network requests.
   * **Android Studio:** The official IDE for Android development.
   * **Gradle:** Build automation tool.